Farama-Foundation/Arcade-Learning-Environment/docs/environments/bank_heist.md

 ## Description

 You are a bank robber and (naturally) want to rob as many banks as possible.
 You control your getaway car and must navigate maze-like cities.
 The police chases you and will appear whenever you rob a bank.
 You may destroy police cars by dropping sticks of dynamite.
-You can fill up your gas tank by entering a new city.At the beginning of the game you have four lives.
+You can fill up your gas tank by entering a new city.
+At the beginning of the game you have four lives.
 Lives are lost if you run out of gas, are caught by the police,or run over the dynamite you have previously dropped.

 For a more detailed documentation, see [the AtariAge page](https://atariage.com/manual_html_page.php?SoftwareLabelID=1008)